object814/quad_rl_cpg/README.md

 ## Environment Setup

 1. **Create Conda Environment**
-   Open your Linux terminal and navigate to the project foler "quad_rl_cpg", run the following command to create the environment:
+   Open your Linux terminal and navigate to the project foler "quad_rl_cpg-main", run the following command to create the environment:
    ```bash
    conda env create -f environment.yml
    ```